Jared-Watson1/CS370/API/README.md

 ## Interacting with ElephantSQL
 With an ElephantSQL account, you can:

--**Manage Multiple Databases: Create, manage, and delete PostgreSQL instances.
+- **Manage Multiple Databases: Create, manage, and delete PostgreSQL instances.
--**SQL Browser: Directly run SQL commands on your database using the browser-based UI.
+- **SQL Browser: Directly run SQL commands on your database using the browser-based UI.
--**Monitoring & Analytics: View metrics related to your database's performance and usage.
+- **Monitoring & Analytics: View metrics related to your database's performance and usage.